x

 BI + FT = BIFT: Combined and inseparable

-BIFT is about an inseparable combination of BI and FT.
+It is important to understand that BIFT is about an inseparable combination of BI and FT.
 Check out the graph.
 There is only one line on it.
 The line shows the combined effect of BI and FT.
 That is all that matters.
-It makes little sense to consider BI alone, or FT alone.
+It can be misleading to consider BI alone, or FT alone.
 As Frank Sinatra crooned: "Love and marriage go together like a horse and carriage".

 The art of political compromise